 I started Beauty Heroes to help others discover healthy beauty brands, and I love talking about the all the good stuff in our products, the Superpowers.
 It’s much easier and more fun to explore the benefits of wholesome, high quality, sustainably sourced ingredients.
 It’s been a career-long, continuing education to try to make sense of the potentially harmful ingredients that can be found in our skin, body and hair care products.
 Widespread studies are sparse, and I find myself reading conflicting reports from chemists, regulators and of course ingredient manufacturers.
-Because there is so much confusion and so little transparency, Beauty Heroes established a strict Ingredient Standard, outlining all of the ingredients we ban.
-We’re happy to say that this list includes the most common ethoxylated ingredients in skincare, hair care and body care products, a class of ingredients that is more dubious than most.
+Because there is so much confusion and so little transparency, Beauty Heroes established a strict Ingredient Standard, outlining all of the toxic beauty ingredients we ban.
+We’re happy to say that this list includes the most common ethoxylated ingredients in cosmetics, skincare, hair care and body care products, a class of ingredients that is more dubious than most.

 When it comes to ingredients to be concerned with, this class is top of this list because of their potential to be contaminated with 1,4, Dioxane, a carcinogen and nerve toxin.
 It’s listed as one of the ingredients known to cause cancer under California’s Prop 65.
 1,4 Dioxane is a solvent and stabilizer that is used in all kinds of products such as adhesives, inks, nail polish and more.
 Why would this ingredient every appear in a skincare product?
 The answer is that while it may not be added to a formulation, 1,4 Dioxane is a by-product the process of ethoxylation – the adding of ethylene oxide (sometimes many times over) and a catalyst to fatty alcohols resulting in a surfactant with foaming, cleansing or solvent properties.
 Ethoxylated surfactants are found in laundry detergent, cleaning supplies, skincare products, toothpaste, body washes, bubble baths and very commonly in hair care products.